Rupato/NextJS-Claims-App/README.md

 - **Claims Display**: Table and card view modes with comprehensive claim information
 - **Advanced Search**: Real-time search across claim ID, holder name, and policy number with 300ms debouncing
+- **Status Filtering**: Multi-select dropdown filter with active filter chips and clear all option
+- **Dynamic UI Adaptation**: Table rows and cards automatically reduce height when filters are active, showing more data in the same viewport
 - **Responsive Design**: Mobile-first approach with adaptive layouts for all screen sizes
 - **Virtual Scrolling**: Handles 1000+ claims efficiently with zero performance degradation
 - **Accessibility**: Full WCAG compliance with ARIA labels, keyboard navigation, and screen reader support